Upgrading Package Security Manager

 docker-compose.yml

-If you are currently using Package Security Manager 6.1.6 or later, skip ahead to Upgrading to a newer version.
+If you are using Package Security Manager 6.1.6 or later, you can skip this step.

 https://<YOUR_DOMAIN>/auth/admin